 Reforesting 350 million hectares of forest would move the date of Overshoot Day by 8 days.

 Given the massive overuse of the planet’s biological resources, our economies now are limited by the availability of Earth’s biocapacity.
-The good news is, solutions already exist to boost the health of our ecosystems, and in turn, the planet’s capacity to regenerate biological resources:
+To ensure we have a healthy planet that can support us now and in the future, requires reducing human demand and maintaining our planet’s life-support system.
+The good news is, solutions already exist to boost the health of our ecosystems, and in turn, the planet’s capacity to regenerate biological resources.
+This is done in three ways:

-- Sustainable fishing supports overall ocean health, and helps ensure that the ocean continues to provide for generations to come (approx. 3 billion people rely on seafood as their primary source of protein, especially in low income countries).
-A healthy ocean also needs acidification to be slowed by controlling carbon emissions, since the ocean currently absorbs 30% of our emissions.
+- Regenerative agriculture and sustainable fishing ― To keep feeding humanity, we need to find ways of farming that maintain soil-productivity, groundwater levels, water cycles, and genetic diversity, while avoiding contamination.
+Regeneration is becoming an international movement and there are growing numbers of exciting examples, such as this one in Patagonia.
+Sustainable fishing is another aspect.
+It supports overall ocean health, and helps ensure that the ocean continues to provide for generations to come (approx. 3 billion people rely on seafood as their primary source of protein, especially in low-income countries).
+A healthy ocean also needs acidification to be slowed by controlling carbon emissions, since the ocean currently absorbs 30% of our carbon emissions.

 These solutions align with the UN Sustainable Development Goals (SDGs) 14 and 15 which call to conserve and sustainably use marine resources, and protect, restore and promote the sustainable use of terrestrial ecosystems, respectively.
 To be sustainable, development ultimately must also fit within our planet’s resource budget.